It’s important to put the focus on “toxic emotions” rather than “toxic people” so we don’t further the shame broken

 Emotions are a normal part of life; it’s how we decide to deal with them that becomes toxic.

 Most people do not have healthy coping mechanism for their negative emotions.
 When we don’t know how to release the negative emotions in a healthy way we end up doing it in an unhealthy way.

-The highly dysfunctional person most likely grew up in a home where they did not learn healthy strategies or “acceptable strategies such as numbing with excessive sleep which isn’t a coping method that is judged harshly” for emotional release.
+The highly dysfunctional person most likely grew up in a home where they did not learn healthy strategies or “acceptable strategies” for emotional release, such as numbing with excessive sleep which isn’t a coping method that is judged harshly.
 Or, the home didn’t help them address their emotions in a way that fit their unique mind and behavioral issues.

 Many individuals may know something is “wrong”, but they may be clueless about fixing the issue.
 Fixing internal dysfunctions is a life-long commitment that many do not know how to start or fear starting because they don’t believe anything will change.